The0therOne/RickPetProjects/README.md

 ## POE_notifier
 Script for game Path Of Exile.
 Script parses log file with in-game info, to grab needed and send it to Telegram bot (or something that you want, you can change script)

+## SimpleChat
+Simple realisation of chat with threads, blacklist, and admin commands (kick and ban)

+## asyncio_learn_projects
+I wrote it, when i started to learn asyncio concept.

+## GenshinImpactMultitool
+I wrote it for my girlfriend.
+Script parses websites with promocodes(you can choose Active or Expired) for Genshin Impact, shows "how to redeem codes", shows builds with opening urls in browser, and opens interactive map.
+I will add more features later.